John M. Oesterreicher: Biography

 Oesterreicher was born to a Jewish family in Město Libavá (Stadt Liebau) in Moravia (then part of Austria and now the Czech Republic).
 He was a convert to Catholicism and became a priest in 1927.
 He served as a chaplain in Gloggnitz, and there he founded the local Scout group and served at its chaplain.

 He was an anti-Nazi activist in the 1930s.
 In 1934 he founded the newspaper Die Erfüllung (The Fruition) to improve relations between Jews and Christians and to fight against antisemitism.
 Together with Georg Bichlmair SJ, he founded the Pauluswerk in Vienna.
 The Pauluswerk was a community for converts from Judaism to Roman Catholicism and prayed for Christianization of Jews.
 Oesterreicher edited a document authored by Waldemar Gurian (a Russian-Jewish convert to Catholicism) and Karl Thieme (a German-Lutheran convert to Catholicism) in 1937 entitled "The Church of Christ and the Jewish Question", which called on all Christians, but especially the Pope and the Roman Curia, to oppose contemporary anti-Jewish sentiment and to take a public position on the movement against the Jews in Germany.
 He would maintain a close intellectual partnership with Thieme for many years.

-After the broadcast of Austrian Chancellor Schuschnigg's resignation on 11 March 1938, Österreicher went to Schuschnigg's office and burned all the correspondence, because he was aware that the Gestapo would search his office and home. Österreicher also burned all of his own correspondence as well as his books, in order to protect citizens of Jewish origin.
+After the broadcast of Austrian Chancellor Kurt Schuschnigg's resignation on 11 March 1938, Österreicher went to Schuschnigg's office and burned all the correspondence, because he was aware that the Gestapo would search his office and home. Österreicher also burned all of his own correspondence as well as his books, in order to protect citizens of Jewish origin.
 His parents, Nathan and Ida Oesterreicher, later died in Theresienstadt and Auschwitz.
 He fled Austria five weeks after the March 1938 Anschluss, or annexation of Austria.
 Based initially in Paris, he condemned the Nazis in weekly broadcasts and writings.
 He fled to the U.S. after the German invasion of France in 1940.